It4innovations/hyperqueue/docs/faq.md

 ??? question "What is a job in HQ?"

     Job is a collection of tasks (a task graph).
-You can display and manage jobs in the CLI.
+You can display and manage jobs using the CLI.

 ??? question "How to deploy HQ?"